Fennec-Framework/fennec/README.md

 ## Multithreading

 Fennec Framework supports also Multithreading over isolates.
-To increate the number of used isolates just call the functions setNumberOfIsolates. the default number of isolates is 1
+To increate the number of used isolates just call the function setNumberOfIsolates. the default number of isolates is 1

 **example**